matheuristic/dotfiles/software_notes.md

 frequency of slowdown in the VM after switching away and back from a UTM session.

-> Set CPU Cores in System > Show Advanced Settings (e.g. on an M1 Pro with 4
-> performance cores, this can be set to 4)
+> Set CPU Cores in System > Show Advanced Settings (this can be set up
+> to the number of CPU performance cores available; e.g., the 2021
+> Macbook Pro 16-inch has 8)

 > Enable Force Multicore in System > Show Advanced Settings